Ireland clinch West Indies series win

 Young made the crucial breakthrough by dismissing Shai Hope who had contributed 53 of the hosts' first-wicket partnership.

-Seamer Young then saw off other opener Justin Greaves before McBrine's opening three wickets saw West Indies plummet to 119-7.
+Seamer Young then saw off the other opener Justin Greaves before McBrine's opening three wickets saw the Windies plummet to 119-7.

-Jason Holder helped steady the hosts' innings as they put on 63 for the eighth wicket before the former skipper was crucially run-out for 44 by Delany.
+Jason Holder helped steady the hosts' innings as they put on 63 for the eighth wicket before the former skipper was crucially run out for 44 by Delany.

-McBrine then took his fourth wicket with a caught-and-bowled dismissal of Hosein with Young wrapped up the West Indies innings by dismissing Alzarri Joseph after a final-wicket partnership of 20.
+McBrine then had Hosein caught and bowled for his fourth wicket, and Young wrapped up the West Indies innings by removing Alzarri Joseph after a last-wicket stand of 20.

 Ireland recover from T20 defeat by USA

-The series began for the Irish in the wake of a morale-sapping T20 defeat by USA in Florida and Covid problems which prevented Stirling and Shane Getkate from featuring in the opening contest at Sabina Park.
+The series began for the Irish in the wake of a morale-sapping T20 defeat by USA in Florida and Covid-19 problems which prevented Stirling and Shane Getkate from featuring in the opening contest at Sabina Park.

-After Ireland blew a glorious chance to win the opener in Jamaica, skipper Balbirnie was then among four members of the squad who tested positive for Covid-19 as the series looked in serious doubt of being completed.
+After Ireland blew a glorious chance to win the opener in Jamaica, skipper Balbirnie was then among four members of the squad who tested positive for Covid as the series looked in serious doubt of being completed.

-However with Stirling available again as he fulfilled the captaincy role, Ireland levelled the series with a five-wicket win in Thursday's rain-affected game before completing a 2-1 victory with Sunday's success.
+However with Stirling available again to fill the captaincy role, Ireland levelled the series with a five-wicket win in Thursday's rain-affected game before completing a 2-1 victory with Sunday's success.

 Ireland went into the tour games in Florida and Jamaica with some commentators talking of a crisis in Irish cricket after the hugely disappointing early exit at the T20 World Cup in October when they were shocked by Namibia.